 A tax-deductible gift to our clinic can help meet the needs of our patients and families in many ways.

 Gifts are also used to improve access to our clinical and research services with additional staff and improvements to our facilities.
-If you would like to donate, please designate your gift to the Memory and Aging Care Clinic.
+Make a gift.

 We're proud of the relationships we maintain with many groups, including:

 We support family members and caregivers in a number of ways.
 The team can:

 - Connect you with beneficial organizations and resources throughout the community

 - Help you learn more about the disease